vsrinivas/fuchsia/development/languages/c-cpp/naming.md

 ## Include paths

-The following guidelines apply to libraries which are meant to be used extensively, e.g. in an upper layer of the Fuchsia codebase or via an SDK.
+The following guidelines apply to libraries which are meant to be used extensively, e.g. in an upper layer of the Fuchsia codebase or via an SDK, where "upper layer of the Fuchsia codebase" means "garnet" and above (peridot, topaz, vendor/foo).

+There are three categories of headers: system, fuchsia, other.

 #### For system headers